Phase structure of the one-dimensional $\mathbb{Z}_2$ lattice gauge theory with second nearest-neighbor interactions: Results and discussions

 Before concluding, it is instructive to comment on the pre-formed parton plasma identified in~\cite{Kebric2023}.
-This regime appears as an extended crossover region separating the MI phase (with localized particles which might be interpreted as partons) from the LL phase (with itinerant particles exhibiting similar density distribution on the lattice as in the MI phase, interpreted as parton-plasma, cf. Fig. \ref{fig:occupation}, the top panel, pink and green lines).
-In the model under consideration, the introduction of a second-nearest-neighbor interaction $V_{2}$ stabilizes a robust COI phase and favors the LL phase with four-site-like density distribution (cf. Fig. \ref{fig:occupation}, the top panel, red and blue lines, interpreted as a meson-LL state).
+This regime appears as an extended crossover region separating the MI phase (with localized particles which might be interpreted as partons) from the LL phase (with itinerant particles exhibiting similar density distribution on the lattice as in the MI phase, interpreted as parton-plasma, cf. Fig. \ref{fig:occupation}, the top panel, blue and orange lines).
+In the model under consideration, the introduction of a second-nearest-neighbor interaction $V_{2}$ stabilizes a robust COI phase (cf. Fig. \ref{fig:occupation}, the bottom panel, particularly blue line, deep inside the COI region) and favors the LL phase with four-site-like density distribution (cf. Fig. \ref{fig:occupation}, the top panel, red and green lines, interpreted as a meson-LL state).
 The $V_2$ repulsion leads to the stabilization of the COI phase, which is a result of localization of particle pairs in the meson-LL state.